 Two years passed and we lived together as we had lived before, in isolation.
-He wanted to reach for me but he couldn’t so he finally decided to return to the tribe.
+He wanted to touch me but he couldn’t so he finally decided to return to the tribe.
 On the way back, we made a camp in the snow, and, after the fire had been made and the food, eaten, we were lying under our skins.
 He was too stirred to resist me.
-“We have seen no one yet, it is too soon,” I insisted.
+“We have seen no one yet.
+It is too soon,” I said.
 He did not listen.
-He clasped me in his arms, and I turned into wood.
+He took me in his arms, and I turned into wood.

 Now I am what I was before—a life-sized doll.